SD3004/surface-vision-transformers/README.md

 </details>

 7. Once this step is done, the preprocessing script can be used to prepare the training and validation numpy array files, per task (birth-age, scan-age) and data configuration (template, native).
-Set the parameters in the config file and run the preprocessing script in ./tools:
+Set the parameters in the YAML file `config/preprocessing/hparams.yml` and run the `preprocessing.py` script in ./tools:

 ```
-python preprocessing.ipynb ../config/preprocessing/hparams.py
+python preprocessing.py ../config/preprocessing/hparams.yml
 ```

 # Commands